Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Low-rank approximation with constraints

 \subsection{Quasioptimal low-rank approximation}

-It is possible to extend the idea of truncating the SVD from matrices to tensors, albeit with slightly weaker outcomes.
-The \textsc{ttsvd} algorithm approximates a tensor $\bm{X}$ of order $d$ in the TT format by recursively truncating the SVDs of the unfoldings \cite{oseledets2011tensor}.
-Even though the resulting tensor $\bm{X}_{\bm{r}}$ with $\ttrank{\bm{X}_{\bm{r}}} = \bm{r}$ is not guaranteed to be the best approximation, it belongs to $\Proj{\mathcal{M}_{\bm{r}}}{\bm{X}; \sqrt{d-1}}$.
-The computational complexity of \textsc{ttsvd} is $\mathcal{O}(n^{d+1})$ operations.
+It is possible to extend the idea of truncating the SVD from matrices to tensors, albeit with weaker outcomes.
+The \textsc{ttsvd} algorithm \cite{oseledets2011tensor} approximates a tensor $\Tensor{X}$ of order $d$ in the TT format by recursively truncating the SVDs of the unfoldings.
+Even though the resulting tensor $\Tensor{X}_{\bm{r}}$ with $\ttrank{\Tensor{X}_{\bm{r}}} = \bm{r}$ is not guaranteed to be the best approximation, it belongs to $\Proj{\mathcal{M}_{\bm{r}}^{TT}}{\Tensor{X}; \sqrt{d-1}}$.
+The computational complexity of \textsc{ttsvd} is $\mathcal{O}(n^{d+1})$ operations, dominated by the SVD of the first unfolding matrix.

 Quasioptimal low-rank projections cannot be avoided in the higher-order setting, but they also appear in the context of matrices when we try to come up with \textit{faster} algorithms.
-The downside of the truncated SVD approach (\textsc{svd}) is that it computes all singular values and singular vectors of a matrix, while we actually require only a part of them.
+The downside of the truncated SVD approach (\textsc{svd}) is that it computes all singular values and vectors of a matrix, while we actually require only a part of them.